Understand SSDI and SSI eligibility, monthly payment amounts, medical coverage, and how to apply for Social Security Disability benefits in 2026.

 Importantly, disability attorneys work entirely on a contingency fee basis — there is no upfront cost to you.
 By federal law, their fee is capped at 25% of your back pay award, up to a maximum of $7,200.
 This structure makes professional legal help accessible regardless of your financial situation.

-Whether you are filing for the first time or appealing a denial, having the right attorney by your side can make all the difference.
-FindTheLawyers connects you with experienced Social Security disability lawyers across the United States — at no upfront cost to you.
+Whether you are filing for the first time or appealing a denial, having the right attorney by your side can make all the difference — at no upfront cost to you.

 You can apply online at ssa.gov, by calling 1-800-772-1213, or by visiting your local Social Security office in person.
-Before applying, gather your complete medical history, all current medications, your 15-year work history, and documentation showing how your condition limits your ability to work.
-A complete, accurate application significantly improves your chances of initial approval.
+Gather your complete medical history, current medications, 15-year work history, and documentation showing how your condition limits your ability to work.

-Both programs require a medically determinable physical or mental impairment that prevents substantial gainful activity and is expected to last at least 12 months or result in death.
-The SSA Blue Book lists hundreds of specific qualifying conditions covering virtually every body system.
+Both programs require a medically determinable impairment expected to last at least 12 months or result in death.
+The SSA Blue Book lists hundreds of qualifying conditions.
 Even if your condition is not listed, you may still qualify through a Residual Functional Capacity (RFC) assessment.

 A denial is not a final decision.
-You have the right to appeal through four levels: Reconsideration, an ALJ Hearing, the Appeals Council, and Federal Court.
-You must file each appeal within 60 days of your denial notice.
-Most successful claims are approved at the ALJ hearing stage — especially when the claimant has legal representation.
-Disability attorneys work on contingency with no upfront fee.
+You have the right to appeal through four levels: Reconsideration, an ALJ Hearing, the Appeals Council, and Federal Court, each within 60 days of your denial notice.
+Most successful claims are approved at the ALJ hearing stage.

 Yes.
-SSDI recipients qualify for Medicare after a 24-month waiting period from the start of their benefits.
-Medicare covers hospital care (Part A), outpatient and doctor services (Part B), and prescription drugs (Part D).
+SSDI recipients qualify for Medicare after a 24-month waiting period.
 SSI recipients, by contrast, typically receive Medicaid immediately upon approval — with no waiting period.

 Generally, yes.
-The SSA applies more flexible Medical-Vocational Guidelines — often called the Grid Rules — for applicants over 50.
-The SSA recognizes that older workers face significantly greater challenges adapting to a new type of work.
-Applicants over 50 typically only need to show they cannot perform their past work, while younger applicants must usually show they cannot perform any work available in the national economy.
+The SSA applies more flexible Medical-Vocational Guidelines — often called the Grid Rules — for applicants over 50, recognizing older workers face significantly greater challenges adapting to a new type of work.

-You are not legally required to have an attorney, but having one meaningfully improves your chances — particularly at the ALJ hearing stage.
-Disability attorneys work on a contingency basis with no upfront cost.
-Their fee is capped by federal law at 25% of your back pay, up to $7,200.
-Given the complexity of the process and high initial denial rates, legal representation is one of the most practical steps a claimant can take.
+You are not legally required to have an attorney, but having one meaningfully improves your chances, particularly at the ALJ hearing stage.
+Disability attorneys work on a contingency basis with no upfront cost, with their fee capped by federal law at 25% of your back pay, up to $7,200.